zenforcode/streamgale/CODE_OF_CONDUCTS.md

 ## 🚫 Not Cool Here

-- Harassment,gaslighting , exclusion, or discrimination of any kind.
+- Harassment,gaslighting,exclusion, or discrimination of any kind.
 - Dismissing others’ ideas rudely or without explanation.
 - Using the project for self-promotion, spam, or pushing personal agendas.
 - Ignoring feedback loops or contributing in bad faith.